top of page

 Our Catholic values are at the heart of all we do, and are attractive to those of a strong Catholic faith, other faiths, and no faith at all.
 We have a rich heritage of welcoming applications from all families who commit to support the values of the school and the traditions and ideals of the Catholic Church.
 While the majority of our families are Catholic, a significant proportion are not; all have found a welcoming home.

-Will there be any further entry points in the School?
+Beyond Reception, are there any further entry points in the School?

-Daily reading will tasks will be set with regular spellings and vocabulary tasks (at least weekly).
+Daily reading will tasks are set with regular spellings and vocabulary tasks (at least weekly).
 Spelling and times-tables will form the basis of homework in Years 1 to 3 with written tasks introduced at the appropriate point along the way.

 5 Wetherby Place is across a road from 6 Wetherby Place – how will safety be maintained?